Dexesttp/hkxpack/CONTRIBUTING.md

 If a test fail, **don't** add the `@Ignore` annotation or delete/comment the test.
 Try to fix either the test or the code.

-When possible, for evey API additions add either unit or integration tests.
+When possible, for every API additions add either unit or integration tests.

 Document any tests changes in the Pull Request, and be prepared to answer questions about why the test changed or was deleted.